-- a A matter personal to a member of staff that is being considered by a meeting of the Disciplinary and grievance committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, employees shall notify the chairman of absence occasioned by illness or other reason as soon as possible. - c The chairman or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of [the () committee] OR [the () sub-committee] or in his absence, the vice-chairman of [the () committee] OR [the () sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the () committee] OR [the () sub-committee].
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of absence occasioned by illness or other reason and that person shall report such absence. - c The chairman of Full Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of (The Clerk and Reasonsible Finance Officer).
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Full Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Full Council committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by (The Clerk) relates to the chairman, this shall be communicated to another member of the (Governance) committee], which shall be reported back and progressed by resolution of the (Governance) committee.

-- Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman of [the () committee] OR [the () sub-committee], this shall be communicated to another member of [the () committee] OR [the () sub-committee], which shall be reported back and progressed by resolution of [the () committee] OR [the () sub-committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).